 Non-cumulative dividends were payable quarterly on the Series A Preferred Stock, beginning October 1, 2011.
 The dividend rate is calculated as a percentage of the aggregate Liquidation Amount of the outstanding Series A Preferred Stock and is based on changes in the level of "Qualified Small Business Lending" of "QSBL" (as defined in the Purchase Agreement) by the Bank.
-Based upon the increase in the Bank's level of QSBL over the baseline level calculated under the terms of the Purchase Agreement, the dividend rate for the initial period, which is from the date of issuance through March 31, 2013, has been set at 1%.
-For the 4th through 10th calendar quarters, the annual dividend rate may be adjusted to between 1% and 5%, to reflect the amount of change in the Bank's level of QSBL.
-For the 11th calendar quarter through 4.5 years after issuance, the dividend rate will be fixed at between 1% and 7% based upon the increase in QSBL as compared to the baseline.
+Based upon the increase in the Bank's level of QSBL over the baseline level calculated under the terms of the Purchase Agreement, the dividend rate for the initial period, which was from the date of issuance through March 31, 2012, was set at 1%.
+For the 4th through 10th calendar quarters, the annual dividend rate was adjusted to between 1% and 5%, to reflect the amount of change in the Bank's level of QSBL.
+For the 11th calendar quarter through 4.5 years after issuance, the dividend rate was fixed at between 1% and 7% based upon the increase in QSBL as compared to the baseline.
 After 4.5 years from issuance, the dividend rate will increase to 9%.
 The Series A preferred shares are non-voting, other than class voting rights on matters that could adversely affect the shares.
-The preferred shares are redeemable at any time, with Treasury, Federal Reserve and Office of the Comptroller of the Commission approval.
-Apart from the Series A shares, no other shares of the Company's preferred shares are currently outstanding.
+The Company's rate was set to 1% for each quarter the Company was in the program.
+On March 31, 2014, the Company redeemed the preferred shares after receiving approval from Treasury, Federal Reserve and Office of the Comptroller of the Commission.